The standstill period is a defined period of time between the notice of the contract award decision and the award of the contract.

 The purpose of the standstill period is to:

-These templates can be used to notify the successful and unsuccessful tenderer(s) at the start of the standstill period.
+These guidelines can be used to notify the successful and unsuccessful tenderer(s) at the start of the standstill period.

-The standstill period is 10 days where the standstill notice is sent to all tenderers by facsimile or electronic means.
-This 10 days ends at midnight at the end of the 10th day after that on which the last notice is sent.
+The standstill period is 10 days where the standstill notice is sent to all tenderers by electronic means.
+The 10 days end at midnight at the end of the 10th day after that on which the last notice is sent.

 If unsuccessful tenderers have any concerns about the process, and/or its outcome, they should be raised during the standstill period.